-If the rights of a prisoner have been violated CHALAPI will get involved, and will actively defend prisoners from any mistreatment.
+If the rights of a prisoner have been violated CHALAPI will get involved, and will actively protect prisoners from any mistreatment.

 A successful small claims court has been established, due to intervention from CHALAPI, to help those with a small debt stay out of prison, so that they can earn money and pay the debt off.

-Godfrey is always available to support and offer advice should anyone need it.
+Godfrey is always available and ready to support anyone who contacts him, and offer advice should anyone need it.

 Educating Prison Officers, Village Health Teams, Community Workers, Teachers, Pastors etc in Compassionate Whole Person Healthcare - the importance of the health of the body, mind, spirit and family when caring for a prisoner, patient or family member.
-It includes teaching on how this care can help sick patients when medicines are limited, which is common in remote mountain areas.
+It includes teaching on how this care can help sick people when medicines are limited, which is common in remote prisons and in mountainous areas.

 This work is done in partnership with PRiME International

-CHALAPI also get involved in Disaster relief work, providing Whole Person Health support, advice and practical help during floods in the area in 2020 (see June 2020 Newsletter)
+CHALAPI also get involved in Disaster relief work, for example providing Whole Person Health support, advice and practical help during floods in the area in 2020 (see June 2020 Newsletter).